 - Have you published any books?
 As above, plus many indexes to Archives sources (also described on my Web site).

 - Can you recommend an inspiring biography?
-Weevils in the Flour: an oral record of the 1930s depression in Australia by Wendy Lowenstein.
-Though not a biography as such, it is a fascinating and inspiring collection of people's memories.
+Weevils in the Flour: an Oral Record of the 1930s Depression in Australia, by Wendy Lowenstein, is a fascinating and inspiring collection of people's memories.
 This should be on every family historian's must-read list.

 - Do you keep a reading log?
 If yes, in what format?
 I had a notebook where I listed every book I read, but I rarely use it now.
 I do have a database where I keep track of genealogy books and CDs that I buy (so I don't double up).